Vacancy survey

 Survey respondents from across the UK reported:

-- 14% of planned speech and language therapist (SLT) posts were vacant (for both the NHS and independent sectors).
+• 14% of speech and language therapist (SLT) posts were vacant (for both the NHS and independent sectors).
 This is a little lower than the 17% vacancy rate reported in last year’s survey.

-- 13% of planned SLT posts in the NHS* were vacant.
+• 13% of SLT posts in the NHS were vacant.
 Again, this is slightly lower than the 16% vacancy rate reported in last year’s survey.

-- 24% of planned posts for SLTs in the NHS* supporting people with learning disabilities were vacant.
+• 24% of posts for SLTs in the NHS supporting people with learning disabilities were vacant.

-- The independent sector SLT vacancy rate was higher (23%) than in the NHS* (13%) and higher than the 20% vacancy rate reported in last year’s survey.
+• 44 respondents were from the independent sector, where the vacancy rate was higher (23%) than in the NHS (13%) and higher than the 20% vacancy rate reported in last year’s survey.

 According to survey respondents, there is variation in vacancy rates across the UK: